Glenn Gould: Performances and recordings

+On 7 August 1960, Gould and cellist Leonard Rose performed Beethoven's Cello and Piano Sonata No. 3 Op.
+69 at the Stratford Festival in Stratford, Ontario, Canada.
+On the same program, Gould and Rose were joined by violinist Oscar Shumsky for a performance of Beethoven's Ghost Trio.

+On 8 November 1960, Gould performed Beethoven's Emperor Concerto with the Buffalo Philharmonic Orchestra conducted by Josef Krips.

+In March 1961, Gould performed and recorded Beethoven's Piano Concerto No. 4 with Bernstein and the New York Philharmonic Orchestra.

+On 1 and 4 March 1966, at Manhattan Center, in New York, Gould recorded Beethoven's Piano Concerto No. 5 with Leopold Stokowski conducting the American Symphony Orchestra.

-Gould was convinced that the institution of the public concert was an anachronism and a "force of evil", leading to his retirement from concert performance.
-He argued that public performance devolved into a sort of competition, with a non-empathetic audience (musically and otherwise) mostly attendant to the possibility of the performer erring or failing critical expectation.
+Although Gould's live performances were outstandingly successful, he came to believe that the institution of the public concert was an anachronism and a "force of evil", leading to his early retirement from concert performance.
+He argued that public performance devolved into a sort of competition, with a non-empathetic audience mostly attendant to the possibility of the performer erring or failing critical expectation, and that such performances produced unexceptional interpretations because of the limitations of live music.
 He set forth this doctrine, half in jest, in "GPAADAK", the Gould Plan for the Abolition of Applause and Demonstrations of All Kinds.
-On 10 April 1964, Gould gave his last public performance, at Los Angeles's Wilshire Ebell Theater.
-Among the pieces he performed that night were Beethoven's Piano Sonata No. 30, selections from Bach's The Art of Fugue, and Hindemith's Piano Sonata No. 3.
-Gould performed fewer than 200 concerts during his career, of which fewer than 40 were outside Canada.
+On 10 April 1964, he gave his last public performance, at Los Angeles's Wilshire Ebell Theater.
+Among the pieces he performed were Beethoven's Piano Sonata No. 30, selections from Bach's The Art of Fugue, and Hindemith's Piano Sonata No. 3.
+Gould performed fewer than 200 concerts, of which fewer than 40 were outside Canada.
 For a pianist such as Van Cliburn, 200 concerts would have amounted to about two years' touring.

 One of Gould's reasons for abandoning live performance was his aesthetic preference for the recording studio, where, in his words, he developed a "love affair with the microphone".
-There, he could control every aspect of the final musical "product" by selecting parts of various takes.
+There, he could control every aspect of the final musical product by selecting parts of various takes.
 He felt that he could realize a musical score more fully this way.
-Gould felt strongly that there was little point in rerecording centuries-old pieces if the performer had no new perspective to bring.
+Gould felt strongly that there was little point in re-recording centuries-old pieces if the performer had no new perspective to bring.
 For the rest of his life, he eschewed live performance, focusing instead on recording, writing, and broadcasting.